-- ALIA Leadership & Innovation Forums in 2018 were themed 'Indigenous matters' - seven events took place around the country, involving 32 different organisations and more than 300 participants.
-You can read the report here.
-The ACT Leadership & Innovation Forum on this theme takes place on 21 May at AIATSIS.
+- ALIA Leadership & Innovation Forums in 2018–2019 were themed 'Indigenous matters' - eight events took place around the country, involving 33 different organisations and more than 300 participants.
+You can read the updated report here.
+The ACT Leadership & Innovation Forum on this theme took place on 21 May at AIATSIS.

 - ATSILIRN (Aboriginal and Torres Strait Islander Library and Information and Resource Network) became an ALIA Group in the second half of 2018 and a meeting was held at ALIA House on 31 January, 2019, to talk about future plans.
 Pictured left to right: Ronald Briggs, Lyndall Ley, Alana Garwood-Houng, John Morseu, Margy Burn with the Taonga Mauri Stone - highly prized objects which travel to each International Indigenous Librarians' Forum, wherever it is held in the world.

 - ALIA was welcomed as a civil society partner in the UNESCO International Year of Indigenous Languages, 2019.

 - ALIA launched an Indigenous Scholarship Program to support indigenous students studying library and information science, and the Lyndall Ley grant for an Indigenous person to attend Information Online in 2019.
 The first recipient of the Indigenous Scholarship Program grant was Murray McBryde, who received $5000 to support his study of the Bachelor of Information Studies at Charles Sturt University (CSU).
 The presentation was made on 9 May at CSU by President-elect Robert Knight.

 - ALIA's Improving library services for Aboriginal and Torres Strait Islander peoples report was published, with the assistance of National and State Libraries Australia and the Australian Public Library Alliance.